inspectionpress/inspection.press/README.md

   - Logos, report headers/footers, email signatures and styling
 - Time-stamped **office notes**:
   - Internal notes on inspections, clients, or agents
-  - Each entry time-stamped for audit/history
+  - Each entry time-stamped for history and accountability

 ### 📦 Services, Service Areas & Zones